-The 2020 Census will start in Toksook Bay, Alaska, on January 21, 2020.
+The 2020 Census started on January 21, 2020, in Toksook Bay, Alaska.
 This once-a-decade population count determines how much funding our communities receive for local services, provides data that inform businesses that grow our economy, and helps determine our state’s legislative districts.

 Complete Count Committees (CCCs) are volunteer committees that increase awareness about the importance of the census and motivate residents to respond.
 Committee members represent a cross section of each community, including government agencies; tribes; education, business, nonprofit, and faith-based organizations; and the media.

 The U.S. Census Bureau will hire 1,000 Alaskans to staff area census offices, partner with communities, and conduct field work, including counting, or enumeration.
 Click here to learn more about 2020 Census Recruitment.